arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 (Yes, it's horrible that primitive types such as `string` and `int` violate the naming convention and are not capitalized.
-So, from now on I'm using the Haskell's more strict convention.)
+So, from now on I'm using the Haskell's more strict convention).

 It is apparent that the `Leaf` case cannot return `String.length v`, because `String.length v` is an `int`, not a `Tree<int>`.